Sacramento Hair Extensions Pam Edwards

-Hair Extensions: They require extra care and maintenance as outlined below.
-They are NOT for Everyone.
-If you have Very Thick or Very Curly or Frizzy Hair that Tangles Easily, Extensions are NOT recommended for you.
+If you have Very Thick or Very Curly or Very Frizzy Hair that Tangles Easily, Extensions are NOT recommended for you.
 If your hair is shedding or falling out in large quantities they are not recommended.
 A Hairpiece might be an option then.
-If you do not have time to dry them properly and use professional hair products and style them you will not be happy with your results.
+If you do not have time to dry them properly and use professional hair products and Brush and style them you will not be happy with your results.
+Don't get them.
 Extensions are not your natural hair.
 They do not grow out of your scalp.
-They are attached very close to your scalp and appear that way but daily brushing and putting your hair up (gently) or in a low pony/braid when you swim, sleep, or exercise is a MUST.
+They are attached very close to your scalp and appear that way but daily brushing and putting your hair up (gently) or in a low pony/braid or bun when you swim, sleep, or exercise is a MUST.
 You can feel them when you touch your scalp at their attachment, this bothers some people even though you cannot see them.
 You really do not know if you can wear them unless you get them installed.
-Wearing Clip In Extensions is a GREAT Indication whether your hair is long enough and if you can style them and keep them looking natural all day.
+Wearing Clip In Extensions are a GREAT Indication whether your hair is long enough and if you can tolerate them and if you can style them and keep them looking natural all day.
 My Extensions are SO LIGHTWEIGHT compared to Clip Ins.
-If you are a Clip In Extensions Wearer, you can wear my extensions.
+If you are a Clip In Extensions Wearer, you can easily wear my extensions.
 I also have Halo Extensions that are a removable hairpiece that might be a better option if permanent extensions are too much daily maintenance for your lifestyle.
-I have a few clip in hairpieces that I keep in stock and can be used with my Celebrity Method Extensions.
+You have to be committed to taking excellent care of your investment.
+Outlined below is my care and maintenance guide.

 TEXT ME at : 916-803-3602 As Soon As You Realize you are experiencing any issues with your extensions.
 DO NOT try to figure out what to do yourself.
 I have pretty much heard it all.
 I will answer your texts and bring you in for a fix it appointment asap if needed.
 Text me a photo of what is happening, what seems like something big is probably not.
 This method is the most trouble free method I have ever used.
 It is less stress on the hair and it gives the most natural results.
 Extensions are not for everyone.
 The only way to really know if you can wear them and they will work with your lifestyle is to try wearing them.
 If you need my help please ask.
 I cannot read your mind.
 If you want a few inches cut off I can do that free of charge.
 If you want more layers, do not let anyone else touch your extensions.
 They are my artwork and I am happy to modify them per your request.
 There is No such thing as a dumb question.
 I want you to enjoy your Hair and have Increased Confidence.
 If you have any questions or concerns please notify me.
 I can also explain something that isn't clear if you need me to do so.
 Please be polite and realize I will get back to you very soon, I may be with another client and don't see your text as soon as you send it.
 IF I do not return your text within 12 hours, then I never received it or it got buried under a pile of other texts.
 Please text me again at that time and be SURE you have READ this entire page.